msolli/proletarian/README.md

 `:retries` and `:delays`.
 See below for an explanation.
 The Queue Worker calls this function when an exception is caught for the job handler.
 The job and the exception are passed as arguments.
 You can use these to make informed decisions about how to proceed.
-The exception might for example contain information on when to retry an HTTP call (from a [Retry-After](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After)
+The exception might, for example, contain information on when to retry an HTTP call (from a [Retry-After](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After)
 HTTP header).
 [Example B](examples/example_b) implements something like this.
 In most cases, however, a simple static retry strategy will suffice.